JGJP/ydkjs-notes/up & going/ch2-IntoJavascript.md

 obj["c"];	// true
 ```

-bracket notation useful for property names with special characters in it, like `obj["hello world!"]` -- referred to as *keys* when accessed via bracket notation.
+Bracket notation is useful for property names with special characters in it, like `obj["hello world!"]` -- referred to as *keys* when accessed via bracket notation.
 The `[ ]` notation requires either a variable (explained next) or a `string` *literal* (which needs to be wrapped in `" .. "` or `' .. '`).

-bracket notation also useful for accessing a property/key whose name is stored in another variable:
+Bracket notation is also useful for accessing a property/key whose name is stored in another variable:

 ```js
 var obj = {